bitcoinwords/bitcoinwords.github.io/_pages/journals.md

 ---

 **WORDS** is a monthly Bitcoin journal.
 Each journal is a collection of articles, essays, and tweets from the Bitcoin community that month.

-## Distribution
 Journals are distributed monthly via email newsletter.
 There are hundreds of subscribers.
 You should sign up too - apparently it's pretty good.

 [<i class="far fa-envelope"></i> Subscribe](https://mailchi.mp/59e9fda5b387/words){: .btn .btn--primary}